lubuntu-team/manual/source/2/2.1/2.1.1/firefox.rst

 Version
 ----------
-Lubuntu currently ships with the latest version of Firefox, Firefox Quantum.
+Lubuntu currently ships with the latest version of Firefox, Firefox 68.

 How to launch
 ----------------